 return store.dispatch(actions.fetchPostsIfNeeded(subreddit)).then(() => {

 .
-For this case, we need to configure an actual store, and this means that we’ll also apply the middleware to the mock store as well.
+For this case, you need to configure an actual store, and this means that you will apply the middleware to the mock store also.

-function which runs after each test and ensures that we restore the original fetch
+function that runs after each test to ensure that you restore the original fetch

-implementation so that our mock implementation isn’t used in other tests.
+implementation.
+That is so your mock implementation is not used in other tests.

-In the test, we start by mocking the request we expect to be made and provide a mock body
+Next, mock the request you expect to be made and provide a mock body

 is dispatched, it should generate a REQUEST_POSTS